sty00a4-code/vex/README.md

 # Vex
-a general purpose strong interpreted language with a lisp style syntay written in Rust.
+a general purpose strong interpreted language with a lisp-style syntax written in Rust.